mrvilla/basics/README.md

 # Basics
+## Command line

-testing thru the command line
+testing the ropes of git thru the command line on windows